xulanola/VMwareTerraform/README.md

 }
 ```

-Snakes must be used for resource names as well, an example is shown below:
+Underscores must be used for resource names as well, an example is shown below:
 ```
 GOOD...
 module "db_server" {